 Constitutional role in Scotland

 Royal Commissions are given under the Great Seal of Scotland.
-The original warrant is ‘superscribed’ by the Queen with her signature.
+The original warrant was ‘superscribed’ by the Queen with her signature.
 The example here dates from 1996, when the Queen appointed four officials to be commissioners to guard the Stone of Scone on its return from Westminster Abbey to Edinburgh.